jorwat/PlaylistGenerator/README.md

 - As a user, I would like the application to open up to my library automatically without having to load it manually
 - As a user, I would like the option to delete my library and start over with a blank slate

+## Instructions for Grader

+- Before hitting Start, you will want to trigger the audio component, hit ctrl-m on the keyboard.
+It should trigger a song.
+- From there, hit start and enter your name and hit the button
+- From there, enter your library
+- You can generate the first required event.
+Create a playlist by hitting the create a playlist option and fill out the fields.
+Once done, hit submit.
+Then return to the main menu
+- You can generate a playlist in the same way as the playlists, but remember to enter the name of the same playlist you want to add to.
+- You can generate the second required event by viewing the contents of a playlist.
+Hit the button in the main menu and enter the playlist you want to view.
+The playlist with the amount of songs should show up.
+- Other buttons have similar functionality
+- You can save the state of the application by hitting the save library button.
+The file will write once the application is closed
+- You can delete a library as well in the same way.
+Changes will only be reflected after the application is closed
+- You can reload the state of the application by reopening the application.
+It happens automatically.
+If you have a saved library, just hit start and it will say hello.